 Cobblers have a biscuit or cake topping.

 Crumbles and crisps are commonly used interchangeably.
 The differentiating factor is crisps have oats in the topping and crumble do not.
 This seems to be not widely accepted.
-So you can call this a crisp or crumble if you must.
+So I call this a crumble, but if you prefer, use crisp.

 Good refrigerated for 2-3 days or frozen for 2-3 months.